 Through my matriculation at Bethune Cookman (College) University in Daytona Beach, Florida, I gained a love for history and historical homes and sites.
 Growing up I had no idea of the rich history I was a part of every day living in Jacksonville.
 There are some historical sites and homes that have influenced my life’s path, gave me my fondest memories and shaped my values today.
 There are a plethora of areas, buildings and neighborhoods in Jacksonville that hold historical value.
 However; there are 10 that I have a connection to that I want to highlight.

-10. Edwards Waters College
+10. Edwards Waters University

 Florida’s oldest institution of higher learning that is independently operated as well as the first historically black college in the State of Florida.
 Founded in 1866 by the African Methodist Episcopal (AME) Church, to educate freedmen and their children, I grew up two and half miles away in the Grand Park area.
-On any day, I was on Kings Road at the present location of Edward Waters College.
-My aunt and uncle both attended Edward Waters College during the late 1970s and 1980s.
+On any day, I was on Kings Road at the present location of Edward Waters University.
+My aunt and uncle both attended Edward Waters University during the late 1970s and 1980s.
 The original campus was destroyed by the Great fire of 1901.
 After rebuilding the campus, it is now located at 1658 Kings Road.

 9. Mt Olive A.M.E Church